chingchenms/llvm/docs/Coroutines.rst

     call void @llvm.coro.destroy(i8* %hdl)
     ret i32 0
   }

-There is also an intrinsic `coro.from.promise`_ that performs a reverse operation.
-Given an address of a coroutine promise, it obtains a coroutine handle.
-This intrinsic is the only mechanism for a user code outside of the coroutine to get access to the coroutine handle.

 After example in this section is compiled, result of the compilation will exactly like the result of the very first example: